PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 legacy cleanup, and independent layout-recovery callback selection.
 All three direct results must remain unconsumed; the orchestration callback form is not changed by this retention unit.

+The three direct calls now retain their unchanged one-counter dictionaries as `_layout_opt_pre_concat_stats`, `_final_pre_concat_stats`, and `_absolute_final_pre_concat_stats`.
+All remain unconsumed because a zero composite counter does not exclude unconditional legacy cleanup.

+These are assignment-only changes.
+Indexed/quantized/legacy dispatch, the independent layout-recovery callback, ModelIR/layout/diagnostics routing, three-call multiplicity, and all boundary pairs remain unchanged.
+No summary, guard, dependency, public behavior change, or TensorFlow import path was added.